Lots of info here

 Plus sockets here are European-style.
 You will need an adaptor if you are coming from the USA, the UK or Canada and certain parts of Asia.

 In our sister-hotel in the Caribbean, we have an excellent reputation of providing a quality service in everything we do: Quality costs money.
+Our surf instruction and analysis is 2nd to none.
 We understand though that not everyone can afford to stay with us, so the good news is there are many cheap/cheaper places where you can stay and still have a great time in Bali.

 We are confident that you will find a good wave for you on the Bukit Penisula, regardless of your surfing ability; there really are waves to suit every level.